dancer1325/aws-lambda-developer-guide/doc_source/gettingstarted-concepts.md

 ## Event<a name="gettingstarted-concepts-event"></a>

 * 👀== JSON formatted document / contains data -- for being processed by a -- function 👀
+  * hundreds or thousands of items can be contained / EACH event
   * Lambda runtime
     * converts the event -- to an -- object
     * passes it -- to your -- function code